José Vasconcelos: Philosophical thought

-Vasconcelos' first writings on philosophy are passionate reactions against the formal, positivistic education at the National Preparatory School, formerly under the influence of Porfirian thinkers like Justo Sierra and Gabino Barreda.
+Vasconcelos's first writings on philosophy are passionate reactions against the formal, positivistic education at the National Preparatory School, formerly under the influence of Porfirian thinkers like Justo Sierra and Gabino Barreda.

 A second period of productivity was fed by a first disappointment in the political field, after Madero's murder.
 In 1919, he wrote a long essay on Pythagoreanism, as a dissertation on the links between harmony and rhythm and its eventual explanation into a frame of aesthetic monism.
 As he argued that only by the means of rhythm can humans able to know the world without any intermediation, he proposed that the minimal aspects of cognition are conditioned by a degree of sympathy with the natural "vibration" of things.
 In that manner, he thought that the auditive categories of knowledge were much higher than the visual ones.

 Later, Vasconcelos developed an argument for the mixing of races, as a natural and desirable direction for humankind.
 That work, known as La raza cósmica ('The Cosmic Race'), would eventually contribute to further studies on ethnic values as an ethic and for the consideration of ethnic variety as an aesthetic source.
 Finally, between 1931 and 1940, he tried to consolidate his proposals by publishing his main topics organized in three main works: Metafísica ('Metaphysics'), Ética ('Ethics'), and Estética ('Aesthetics').

 In the final part of his life, he gradually fell into a deeply Catholic political conservatism.
 Before the Second World War, he had begun writing sympathetically about Francisco Franco, and he retracted some of his earlier liberal positions.
 One of his last published works, Letanías del atardecer (1957) is a pessimistic tract that hinted that the use of nuclear weapons might be necessary because of the postwar order.